Riyaa2610/Riyaa2610/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning UX Research.
+- 🌱 I’m A Frontend Developer and Designer , I'm currently exploring UI/UX.